devshun/microfrontend/README.md

-microfrontend demo app with Tailwind
+microfrontends demo app with Tailwind